AliceO2Group/InfoLogger/doc/README.md

 # InfoLogger

-This package provides means to inject, collect, store, and display log messages from processes.
+The InfoLogger package provides means to inject, collect, store, and display log messages from processes running on multiple machines.

+The following executables, presented with the _nicknames_ used below, are part of the InfoLogger package:

+  - o2-infologger-log or _log_: command line tool to inject log messages e.g. from shell scripts, or to redirect program output to InfoLogger.
+The preferred way to inject data is using directly one of the InfoLogger libraries.
+  - o2-infologger-daemon or _infoLoggerD_: a daemon process collecting all local messages and sending them to _infoLoggerServer_.
+  - o2-infologger-server or _infoLoggerServer_: the central process collecting, archiving, and distributing messages from multiple hosts.
+  - o2-infologger-browser or [_infoBrowser_](infoBrowser.md): native GUI to display log messages in real time or from database archive.
+Messages can be filtered based on their tags.
+  - o2-infologger-admindb or _infoLoggerAdminDB_: to maintain the logging database, i.e. create, archive, clean or destroy the database content.
+  - o2-infologger-newdb : helper script for the initial set-up of the logging database, in particular for the definition of access credentials.
+  - o2-infologger-tester : a tool to check the logging chain, from injection to DB storage and online subscription.

+The following libraries are also provided, to inject logs into the system:

+  - libO2Infologger (static and dynamic versions), for C and C++.
+Provided with include files and ad-hoc CMake exports.
+  - Language-specific libraries, for the support of Tcl, Python, Go, and nodejs languages.

+There are also some InfoLogger internal test components, not used in normal runtime conditions, for development and debugging purpose (o2-infologger-test-*).
+The source code repository is <https://github.com/AliceO2Group/InfoLogger>.

 ## Architecture

-The InfoLogger system consists of several components:

-* libInfoLogger.so: C and C++ client APIs to create and inject log messages.
-It features printf-like formatting or c++ stream syntax.
-* log: a command line tool to inject log messages e.g. from shell scripts, or to redirect program output to InfoLogger.
-* infoLoggerD: a daemon running in the background and collecting all messages on the local node.
-They are then transported to a central server.
-* infoLoggerServer: a daemon collecting centrally the messages sent by remote infoLoggerD processes.
-Messages are stored in a MySQL database.
-It also serves the infoBrowser online clients.
-* [infoBrowser](infoBrowser.md): a GUI to display online log messages as they arrive on the central server, or to query them from the database.
-Messages can be filtered based on their tags.
-* infoLoggerAdminDB: a command line tool to create, archive, clean or destroy the logging database content.

 ![infoLogger architecture](infoLogger_architecture.png "Components of InfoLogger system")